Bicycle wheelbuilding is one

 When the wheel is round move the indicators beside the rim and perfect

-and flip the wheel occasionally to check rim centering.
-Eventually you
+movement, and flip the wheel occasionally to check rim centering.

-tension on the left, turn the right-side spokes a half turn and the
+less tension on the left, turn the right-side spokes a half turn and

-left ones a quarter turn.
+the left ones a quarter turn.
 This helps center the rim.
-For front wheels,
+For front

-to one side of the hub a quarter or half turn (every other spoke) and
+leading to one side of the hub a quarter or half turn (every other

-then tighten those leading to the other side by the same amount.
+spoke) and then tighten those leading to the other side by the same

 After each tensioning sequence, adjust the rim’s trueness, roundness,